 Beef cheeks are braised until meltingly tender, the rich liquid enhanced by the rendered fat from the beef.
 If you're lucky, you'll get there on a day when they couple the beef cheeks with a few chunks of corned beef tongue.
 Tiny cubes of potatoes, turnips, celery root, squash, and onions are roasted until deeply browned, and the whole mess is topped with a perfectly poached egg.

-Entries tagged with 'craigie on main'
+'craigie on main' on Serious Eats

 Roast pork, three cheeses, and it's toasted in butter?
 Overkill you say?
 Please.